Palos Verdes Beaches Make 2019 Honor Roll List Again!

-Palos Verdes home owners can be proud that we have some of the cleanest beaches in California for our families to enjoy.
-Earlier this month, Heal the Bay reported that Palos Verdes beaches and coves are again in the current top Honor Roll 2017-2018 list for California.
-This means that our local waters have received grades of A+ throughout the year (summer dry, winter dry and wet weather).
-Heal the Bay assigns weekly grades to more than 440 sites along the West Coast for summer dry-weather water quality and to another 60 locations that are on year round monitoring.
+Palos Verdes home owners are lucky that we have some of the cleanest beaches in California for our families to enjoy.
+Earlier this month, Heal the Bay reported that Palos Verdes beaches and coves are again in the current top Honor Roll 2018-2019 list for California.
+This means that our local waters have received grades of A & A+ during the summer dry part of the year.
+Because of the wet weather this year, several of our beaches received B reports because of trail outlets, but once again year round wet weather averages went back up.
+Heal the Bay assigns weekly grades to more than 500 sites along the West Coast for summer dry-weather water quality and to another 60 locations that are on year round monitoring.
 Heal the Bay is a nonprofit environmental organization dedicated to making Southern California coastal waters and watersheds safe, healthy and clean.
 They use science, education, community action and advocacy to pursue their mission.

 Heal the Bay published their first Beach Report Card in 1990 and covered about 60 locations in Los Angeles County.
 At that time, beach goers knew little about the health risks of the water around them.
 Since that time, there has been a great deal more information to help keep pollution and sewage spills off our local beaches.

 The Beach Report Card (BRC) is based on the routine monitoring of beaches by local health agencies.
 They collect water samples checking for bacteria that indicate pollution.
 The better the grade on the beach means the lower the risk of illness to beach goers.